Affie/Video4Linux.jl/README.md

 Pkg.build("Video4Linux")
 ```

+## Device Setup
+No automatic setup is currently performed but there are utilities to make this easy:
+qv4l2 (install with: `sudo apt-get install qv4l2`)
+qv4l2 provides a gui of the ioctl of the device.
+Settings such as frame size and capture format can easily be changed.

 ## Kinect Example
 Currently the only camera tested is the Kenect using the v4l2 kernel driver.
 This example was run on an raspberry pi 3 with Rasbian and julia 0.6.